zydezu/ModernX/README.md

 > [!IMPORTANT]
 > This changes the actions of the chapter back/forward buttons in the following way:
 >
-> - `Left mouse button` jumps forwards/backwards by 5 seconds, or by the amount set in `user_opts`
+> - `Left mouse button` jumps forwards/backwards by 5 seconds, or by the amount set in `jump_amount`, instead of skipping to the previous/next chapter
-> - `Right mouse button` play previous/next chapter and show the chapter list
-> - `Shift + Left mouse button` jumps forwards/backwards by 1 minute
-> - `Shift + Right mouse button` show playlist
 > Please note that this option will override the `showjump` option.

 ### Thumbnails